 Xe Xe Smun' Eem-Victoria Orange Shirt Day: Every Child Matters Ceremony is September 30

-Wear orange and join us for the Xe Xe Smun' Eem-Victoria Orange Shirt Day: Every Child Matters Ceremony on Friday, September 30 from 10am – 12:30pm in Centennial Square.
+Thanks to everyone who joined us in person and online for the Xe Xe Smun' Eem-Victoria Orange Shirt Day: Every Child Matters Ceremony on Friday, September 30.

 Orange Shirt Day, also the National Day for Truth and Reconciliation, acknowledges the harm that Canada’s residential school system has had on generations of Indigenous families and their communities.
 Every year on September 30, people are asked to wear orange as a sign of support.

 Xe Xe Smun' Eem means "Sacred Children" in the Cowichan or Quw utsun language.